dona-v2/autosecure-docs/README.md

     "data": {
         "bedwarstars": 1200,
         "rank": "mvp+",
-        // ... many more stat keys (all lowercase, no % symbols) },
+        // ... many more stat keys (all lowercase)
+    },
     "price_calcs": {
         // Price-calculations (if available)